Smith & Northampton

 Smith College is proud to be a vital part of Northampton and a partner in its success.
 This information attempts to capture the extent of the college’s economic, civic and cultural participation in the life of a city we value and celebrate.

 Contributing to the Local Economy

-External grants to Smith faculty and administrators from charitable foundations, corporations, and federal and state agencies, support research, teaching and outreach projects that create jobs, support local educational partnerships and have other direct and indirect local economic impacts.
+External grants to Smith faculty and administrators, from charitable foundations, corporations, and federal and state agencies, support research, teaching and outreach projects that create jobs, support local educational partnerships and have other direct and indirect local economic impacts.
 This funding makes the resources of Smith College—the museum, botanic garden, libraries, theater, and research facilities as well as the expertise of faculty and staff—available to community members.

 Spending by Students and Visitors

 Estimated expenditures by students and visitors: $3,700,000